This post was most recently updated on February 20th, 2019

 True, cases of corruption and abuse committed by Spanish officials in the Philippines are well-documented.
 Same as with the friars, however, not all Spanish officials abused their stations.
 In fact, two governor generals, Emilio Terrero and Carlos de la Torre, were well-loved by Filipinos due to their liberal views and implementation of popular reforms.

 It was Terrero who protected Jose Rizal and resisted pressure from the friars to ban the dissemination of Noli Me Tangere in the Philippines.
-De La Torre, on other hand, opened the doors of the government for the masses, eased press restrictions, and allowed Filipinos to voice their concerns without fear of reprisal.
+De La Torre, on the other hand, opened the doors of the government for the masses, eased press restrictions, and allowed Filipinos to voice their concerns without fear of reprisal.
 For his efforts, the latter even received a spontaneous serenade by Filipino nationalists—an unprecedented show of thanks to a governor general.

 Recommended Article: 10 Most Infamous Traitors in Philippine History